Core Rendering Engines & Tradeoffs

 const BUDGET_MS = 16.6;

-function renderLoop(timestamp: number) {
+function renderLoop(timestamp: number): void {

-const delta = timestamp - lastFrameTime;
+const delta: number = timestamp - lastFrameTime;

 if (delta < BUDGET_MS) {